ChrisJAdamek/ChrisJAdamek/README.md

-I work in Crypto Policy.
-This Github is about helping me and others gain a deep understanding crypto.
+I work on crypto policy.
+This Github is about helping me and others gain a deep understanding of the crypto space.

 💻 My [Projects](/projectsList.md).